-Healthy articular cartilage in your joints makes it easier to move by allowing the bones to glide over each other with very little friction.
-If you suffer an injury to the joint, such as a meniscal or ligament tear, it’s likely you also have articular cartilage damage.
-Damage can also occur with normal wear and tear on joints.
 If you have articular cartilage damage, depending on the severity of your injury and your activity level, you may require articular cartilage restoration surgery to regain full function of your joint.
-Our orthopedic surgeons and sports medicine providers work with you on developing a specialized treatment plan with your goals in mind with a team dedicated to helping you every step of the way.
+Our orthopedic surgeons and sports medicine providers work with you to develop a specialized treatment plan with your goals in mind with a team dedicated to helping you every step of the way.

-Articular Cartilage Restoration Surgery at UT Health Austin
+Treating Articular Cartilage Injuries at UT Health Austin